code-423n4/docs/roles/certified-contributors/validators.md

 - The judge evaluates validators’ enhancements and whether they validated, proved, or enhanced them.
 (See “Awarding” section below.)
 - Improved submissions must share the same root cause as the original submission.

 *N.B.
-If the finding is already present in the findings repo, then improved submissions will be judged in their original versions, and Validator improvements will be disregarded.*
+If the finding is already present in the findings repo, then improved submissions will be judged in their original versions, and Validator improvements will be disregarded.* Validators should check the findings repo for duplicates prior to improving a submission.

 ## Awarding